NiravBhattLab/SPECTRA/README.md

 ## Overview

 SPECTRA is a unified, scalable framework for reconstructing metabolic models from multi-omics data.
-It integrates diverse optimization strategies (linear and mixed-integer programming) to extract metabolic networks at multiple biological scales—from minimal reactomes and context-specific models (CSMs) to microbial community models and multi-tissue models.
+It integrates diverse optimization strategies (linear and mixed-integer programming) to extract metabolic networks at multiple biological scales-from minimal reactomes and context-specific models (CSMs) to microbial community models and multi-tissue models.

 ## Installation & Setup